 Pesticides used to ward off intruding rodents or insects can also pose a threat to your dog.
 After all, these products are poisons designed to kill what comes in contact with them!
 Place pesticides very carefully in areas that your dog can’t reach.
 You might also consider asking your veterinarian about non-toxic alternative methods that are safer for pets.

-All manner of cleaning supplies, from household disinfectants to bleach products and air fresheners, could poison a dog who manages to ingest them.
+To safeguard your pet from common dog toxins in your household, it’s vital to securely store cleaning supplies, including disinfectants, bleach products, and air fresheners.
 While it’s not likely that Fido will go after a cleaning solution, it’s not worth the risk!
 Keep the supply closet door shut tightly at all times.

 For more information on keeping your dog safe at home, contact your Brampton, ON vet clinic.
 If you suspect your pet has been exposed to any toxins, don’t hesitate to reach out.
 Our veterinary diagnostics services can quickly identify and address any potential poisoning, ensuring your pet receives prompt and appropriate treatment.